 A great choice for light to moderate fecal incontinence or a leaky bowel is the McKesson Pad.
 These pads are excellent for fecal incontinence and can help those with Accidental Bowel Leakage (ABL) manage their condition and maintain their lifestyle.
 The non-woven outer fabric and inner cellulose tissue are highly absorbent, offering protection and confidence.
 McKesson pads for bowel leakage are a simple and effective solution that features sealed edges to prevent leaking and superior absorption with virtually no linting.
 This fecal incontinence pad for bowel leakage may be the perfect solution to helping you return to your normal routine and feel comfortable dealing with minor bowel leakage.

-As you decide which fecal incontinence product is right for you, here are a few things to keep in mind:
+As you decide which products for fecal incontinence are right for you, here are a few things to keep in mind:

 - Latex Allergy: If you have an allergy to certain types of materials, such as latex, make sure you read about what the product is made of before you experience a skin irritation, which could worsen the condition.

 - Absorbency Level: Make sure you choose the right absorbency level.
 Incontinence pads for bowels that are for light bowel leakage will not be sufficient for someone with heavy bowel incontinence.

 - Odor Control: Look for a product that has odor control.
 When odors are neutralized, you are more apt to get through your day confidently without embarrassing odors.

 - Proper Fit: Choose a product that securely fits and will absorb all leakage.
 A poorly fitting incontinence product will not contain the fluids, and you'll risk leaking out of the product and soiling your clothing.

 - Added Protection: It might be a good idea to also keep in mind that you may want to protect your bed or any other surfaces with an underpad.